Rajbandi/RiseSharp/README.md

 # Under development
 - Peer API facade complete.
-- Logic to create new blocks,  transactions, votes.
+- Logic to create new blocks and dapps.
 - DappMan, a dapp manager library for building dapps with or without git.
 - DappManCli, a cross platform dapp command line to create, uupdate and remove dapps.